 Shannon Mutschelknaus works in Daktronics Quality & Reliability Lab Services and noted, “Not all customers have ‘average’ roads leading to their facilities, so it’s valuable to know the margins between ‘average’ and the actual levels of stress that will cause something to break.
 Many customers have rough service roads leading to their installations and they expect our products to work when they get there.”

-As you can see in the video below, we start off at lower levels of vibration and impact (think ‘average’ roads) before working our way up to the more extreme levels (think service roads) shown in the video above.
+We start off at lower levels of vibration and impact (think ‘average’ roads) before working our way up to the more extreme levels (think service roads).
 Some might say, “If it ain’t broke, don’t fix it.”
 Our reliability lab has a different saying, “If it ain’t broke, let’s break it and find out how to make it better!”

 This article is by Justin Ochsner